 - Save time and money by automating thousands of accounting processes

-- The following crypto exchanges are integrated into the software: Bitcoin.de, Bitfinex, Bitstamp, Binance, CEX.io, Kraken, Liquid, Poloniex, Coinbase Pro (others in development or on short term request)
+- The following crypto exchanges are integrated into the software: Bitcoin.de, Bitfinex, Bitstamp, Binance, CEX.io, Kraken, Liquid, Poloniex, Coinbase Pro (others in development or on request)

 Are you interested?
-Then please subscribe to the mailing list below for our "CoinAccountant News Update" or contact us directly at +49 (0)69 76 75 77 80 or by e-mail: email@example.com.
+Then please contact us directly at +49 69 76 75 77 80 or by e-mail: email@example.com.
 We will be happy to answer your questions and provide you with an individual offer.

-In order for an exchange of crypto assets to be properly recorded in the accounting, the exchanged tokens must be converted into their Euro value.
+In order for an exchange of crypto assets to be properly recorded in the accounting, the exchanged tokens must always be converted into their Euro value.
 Simultaneously, the number of cryptocurrencies held by the company must be updated.
 This also applies if cryptocurrencies are only transferred from one company wallet to another company wallet or from/to a crypto currency exchange.

 Another problem with the conversion of cryptocurrencies into euros is that the smallest unit that can be represented in accounting is 0.01 euros.
 However, cryptocurrencies can be traded in much smaller units.
 This concerns particularly the stock exchange and network fees, which result from almost every transaction.
 These must also be documented in the accounting records.

 All this becomes even more complicated by the fact that many stock exchanges and especially the internal transfer of cryptocurrencies do not issue a receipt for the transaction.
 However, the principle "no posting without voucher" applies, which means that companies have to create their own vouchers.